Learn which national electronic identification (eID) methods GetAccept supports for secure, verified signing in Sweden, Norway, Denmark, and Finland.

 BankID Norway is the official digital identity system used for strong authentication across Norway.

-Verified Data: Provides Norwegian personal ID verification and high-assurance digital signatures.
+Verified Data: Provides Norwegian personal ID verification and high-assurance e-signatures.

 Platforms: Works via the BankID mobile app and traditional BankID methods.